Intro

 Autonomous Weapons

-Current benchmarks linked to the use of AI as autonomous weapons such as the FTR benchmark or Anthropic’s Sabotage Report remain limited.
-The former measures the capability of embodied models to navigate uneven terrains while the latter measures the model’s ability to achieve nefarious goals even under human oversight.
-However, no benchmark currently measures a model’s capability to jointly operate in warfare-like environments nor its ability to plan to achieve nefarious goals.
+Current benchmarks that could be used to gauge an AI's efficacy at directing an autonomous weapon system, such as the FTR benchmark or Anthropic’s Sabotage Report, remain limited.
+The FTR benchmark measures the capability of embodied models to navigate uneven terrains, an obvious prerequisite for autonomous terrestrial fighting robots.
+The Sabotage Report, on the other hand, measures a model’s ability to achieve nefarious goals even under human oversight.
+However, no benchmark currently measures a model’s capability to operate multiple agents in modern warfare simulations and achieve nefarious goals while escaping notice from a human/AI monitoring system, as described in the Sabotage Report.

 Systemic Risks